 A CD containing two previously unpublished texts by Dmitriev is now available.
 It was launched in the Karelian capital Petrozavodsk and contains The Fatherland Remembers Them and Krasny Bor.

-As the Social Information Agency [ASI] reports, the launch was organized jointly by the International Memorial Society and Anatoly Razumov, head of the “Return of the Names” Centre at the Russian National Library, St. Petersburg.
+As the Social Information Agency [ASI] reports, the launch was organized jointly by the International Memorial Society and Anatoly Razumov, head of the “Their Names Restored” Centre at the Russian National Library in St. Petersburg.

 The event on 24 May 2017 was held at the local art centre’s Agriculture Club.
-Among the participants were: Sergei Krivenko, member of the Presidential Human Rights Council; Irina Galkova, Memorial staff member; Jan Rachinsky, International Memorial Society board member; and Anatoly Razumov, of the Return of the Names Centre.
+Among the participants were: Sergei Krivenko, member of the Presidential Human Rights Council; Irina Galkova, Memorial staff member; Jan Rachinsky, International Memorial Society board member; and Anatoly Razumov, of the “Their Names Restored” Centre.
 Yekaterina Klodt, Dmitriev’s daughter, was present, as were others who consider the allegations against her father to be fabricated.

 The books The Fatherland Remembers Them and Krasny Bor are memorials to the victims of repression.
 The first deals with those people from Karelia who fell victim to Stalinist acts of repression.
 The second contains a list of those shot at Krasny Bor, a site of mass execution near Petrozavodsk.